tinabyte/WiCSE-Automated-Forms/README.md

 How to use, download the files, and run it specfic to your needs.
 For example, if you want to make a room reservation.
 Download roomReservationForm.py and replace the str, email, and chromeDriver location and run the file.

 For the postRequest, you must input the AM and PM, and instagram caption manually...
 I couldn't get emojis to work 💔

+The submit button is commented out, but if you feel confident enough that the code works to your intent, uncomment it out and it will auto submit. (room reservation)